18 gifts for dad that he'll like better than what he got last year

 Brio Air Fryer by Nuwave ($59.95, originally $99.99; amazon.com)

 "I'm so tired of waiting for the oven to preheat to make chicken nuggets for the kids.
-An air fryer would be a game changer," said one dad in the office.
-This sleek machine is smaller than others out there, so it doesn't hog up space on the counter.
+An air fryer would be a game changer," says one dad in the office.
+This sleek machine is smaller than others out there, so it doesn't hog too much space on the counter.
 It has six presets: frozen fries, homemade fries, steak, poultry, fish — and, of course, nuggets.

 _____________________________________________________________________________